hrrydgls/lego/README.md

 - [ ] More info in the token, like name and email
 - [ ] Better logging
 - [ ] Metrics
+- [ ] Use a package for validation

 ## More general suggestion